HL7/fhir-saner/fsh/ig-data/input/pagecontent/measure_group_covid19_deaths.md

  * with group[2].population[0].criteria do
  ** name = "NumC19HospPats"
- // This criteria does not have a name because it duplicates a previously computed criteria ** description = """Identifies patients with suspected or confirmed COVID-19 in any location based on the existence of an encounter, observation or condition related to COVID that was active in the last 14 days"""
+ // This criteria does not have a name because it duplicates a previously computed criteria ** description = """
+Identifies patients with suspected or confirmed COVID-19 in any location based on the existence of an encounter, observation or condition related to COVID that was active in the last 14 days"""

  * with group[2].population[1].criteria do
  ** name = "NumC19Died"
- ** description = """Filters the initial population by selecting those who have died."""
+ ** description = """
+Filters the initial population by selecting those who have died."""

  * with group[2].population[2].criteria do
  ** name = "CumC19Died"
- ** description = """Computes the cumulative total from the prior measure report and the number of new deaths in the current reporting period."""
+ ** description = """
+Computes the cumulative total from the prior measure report and the number of new deaths in the current reporting period."""
 ```

 #### Provide the Computable Content
 The computable content "implements" the automated computation of the measure.

 The first population is easily computed as it is the same as %NumC19HospPats which is computed
-in the group reporting on [hospital acquired COVID-19](#todo-add-link-to-this-part) of the measure.
+in the group reporting on [hospital acquired COVID-19](measure_group_hospital_acquired_covid19_patients.html)
-This also illustrates the value of reporting multiple measures in one measure report, as it enables
+of the measure.
+This also illustrates the value of reporting multiple measures in one measure report, as it
-reuse of common subexpressions and reduces evaluation overhead.
+enables reuse of common subexpressions reducing evaluation overhead.

 Measure Developers **should** consider the order of presentation of groups within measures.
 While this walkthrough follows the original order in which the groups are presented, a different